Uluguru mountain greenbul

-The Uluguru greenbul (Arizelocichla neumanni) is a species of the bulbul family of passerine birds.
+The Uluguru mountain greenbul (Arizelocichla neumanni), formerly sometimes known as the Uluguru greenbul, is a species of the bulbul family of passerine birds.
 It is found in eastern Tanzania.

 Taxonomy and systematics

-The Uluguru greenbul was originally described in the genus Arizelocichla in 1922.
+The Uluguru mountain greenbul was originally described in the genus Arizelocichla in 1922.

 It was then classified to the genus Andropadus before being re-classified back to the genus Arizelocichla in 2010.
 It was considered conspecific with the mountain greenbul until split to form a separate species in 2009.
-Some authorities have considered the Uluguru greenbul to be a subspecies of the western greenbul, mountain greenbul or black-browed greenbul.
-Alternate names for the Uluguru greenbul include the Mulanji mountain greenbul and Uluguru mountain greenbul.
+Some authorities have considered the Uluguru mountain greenbul to be a subspecies of the western mountain greenbul, mountain greenbul or black-browed mountain greenbul.
+Alternate names for the Uluguru mountain greenbul include the Mulanji mountain greenbul and Uluguru greenbul.